GitGuardian/ggshield/README.md

 > ⚠ Azure Pipelines does not support commit ranges outside of GitHub Pull Requests, therefore on push events in a regular branch only your latest commit will be scanned.
 > This limitation doesn't apply to GitHub Pull Requests where all the commits in the pull request will be scanned.

-To add gg-shield to your pipelines configure your `azure-pipelines.yml` to add a gg-shield scanning job:
+To add ggshield to your pipelines configure your `azure-pipelines.yml` to add a ggshield scanning job:

 ```yml
 jobs: